-In this article we will learn what is Hall Effect and how Hall Effect Sensors work.
+In this tutorial we will learn what is Hall Effect and how Hall Effect Sensors work.
 You can watch the following video or read the written tutorial below.

 The Hall Effect is the most common method of measuring magnetic field and the Hall Effect sensors are very popular and have many contemporary applications.
 For example, they can be found in vehicles as wheel speed sensors as well as crankshaft or camshaft position sensors.
 Also they are often used as switches, MEMS compasses, proximity sensors and so on.
 Now we will go through some of these sensors and see how they work, but first let’s explain what is the Hall Effect.